danieluhl/astro-blog/src/content/blog/2023/walk-with-the-dog.md

 - Time on media
 - Time gaming

-Best to make persistent, validated, incremental steps with emperical results, both in the maintenance of future negatives, and the pursuit of cumulative positives.
+Best to make persistent, validated, incremental steps with empirical results, both in the maintenance of future negatives, and the pursuit of cumulative positives.